Office of Special Education and Rehabilitative Services, Department of Education.

 Discussion: We remain fully committed to engineering and assistive technology development, including through our RERC program, but we recognize that our Plan may have inadequately communicated that commitment.

-Change: We have clarified NIDRR's commitment to engineering and assistive technology throughout the document with specific references to “research and development” and in our responses to the related comments that follow.
+Change: We have clarified NIDRR's commitment to engineering and assistive technology throughout the document with Start Printed Page 20310specific references to “research and development” and in our responses to the related comments that follow.

 Comments: Three commenters suggested that NIDRR should include in the Plan a “stages of development” framework parallel to the “stages of research” framework to demonstrate NIDRR's commitment to development projects and to guide the applications of those who propose development projects.

 Discussion: NIDRR agrees with this comment.

 Change: In our discussion in Objective 2.2—Develop and adopt a framework for development to support the design, creation, testing, and uptake of assistive technology, engineering, and other products to improve the lives of people with disabilities, we have stated our intention to work with stakeholders to develop and adopt a framework for development projects.

 Comments: Two commenters suggested that NIDRR explicitly recognize the importance of assistive technology for addressing communication impairments, including communication impairments of individuals with low-incidence conditions.

 Discussion: We agree that such specification is warranted.